Tasks

 Training input: As in ModelBased-6DLoc-Seen.

-Test input: At test time, the method is given an RGB-D image unseen during training that shows an arbitrary number of instances of an arbitrary number of objects, with all objects being from one specified dataset (e.g. YCB-V).
+Test input: At test time, the method is given one or multiple (for multi-view setup) RGB-D image(s) unseen during training that show an arbitrary number of instances of an arbitrary number of objects, with all objects being from one specified dataset (e.g. YCB-V).
 No prior information about the visible object instances is provided.
 The method can use default detections (results of GDRNPPDet_PBRReal, the best 2D detection method from 2022 for ModelBased-2DDet-Seen).

 Test output: As in ModelBased-6DLoc-Seen.